A Fluid Limit for an Overloaded X Model Via a Stochastic Averaging Principle: Introduction.

 \subsection{Overview.}

-In this fourth paper, we will prove that the solution to the ODE in \cite{PeW09b, PeW09c} is indeed the many-server heavy-traffic fluid limit of the overloaded X model, which we also call a {\em functional weak law of large numbers} (FWLLN); see Theorem \ref{th1}; see \S \ref{secAssump} for the key assumptions.
-In doing so, we will prove a strong version of {\em state-space collapse} (SSC) for server-assignment processes; see Corollary \ref{thSSCweak} and Theorem \ref{thSSCextend}.
+In this fourth paper, we will prove that the solution to the ODE in \cite{PeW09b, PeW09c} for specified initial condition is indeed the many-server heavy-traffic fluid limit of the overloaded X model, which we also call a {\em functional weak law of large numbers} (FWLLN); see Theorem \ref{th1}; see \S \ref{secAssump} for the key assumptions.
+In doing so, we will prove a strong version of {\em state-space collapse} (SSC) for the server-assignment processes; see Corollary \ref{thSSCweak} and Theorem \ref{thSSCextend}.
 We will also prove a strong SSC result for the two-dimensional queue process in Corollary \ref{corSSCfull}.
-In a subsequent paper \cite{PeW10} we prove a functional central limit theorem (FCLT) refinement of the FWLLN here, which describes the stochastic fluctuations about the fluid path.
+In a subsequent paper \cite{PeW10} we prove a {\em functional central limit theorem} (FCLT) refinement of the FWLLN here, which describes the stochastic fluctuations about the fluid path.

 We only consider the $X$ model {\em during} the overload incident, once sharing has begun; that will be captured by our main assumptions, Assumptions \ref{assA} and \ref{assC}.
-As a consequence, the model is stationary but the evolution is transient.
+As a consequence, the model is stationary (without time-varying arrival rates), but the evolution is transient, because the system does not start in steady state.
 Because of customer abandonment, the stochastic models will all be stable, approaching proper steady-state distributions.
 As a further consequence, during the overload incident sharing will occur in only one direction, so that the overloaded $X$ model actually behaves as an overloaded $N$ model, but that requires proof; that follows from Corollary \ref{thSSC1} and Theorem \ref{thSSCextend}.
+Our FWLLN serves as an approximation for the time-dependent behavior of the model, as it approaches steady state.
+In addition, we prove a weak law of large numbers for the stationary distributions, showing that the unique fixed point of the fluid limit is also the limit of the scaled stationary model.
+Proving that latter result builds on a novel limit-interchange argument, which requires the established FWLLN.

 Convergence to the fluid limit will be established in roughly three steps: ($i$) representing the sequence of systems (\S\S \ref{secRepGen} and \ref{secSSCserv}), ($ii$) proving that the sequence considered is $\C$-tight (\S \ref{secTight}), and ($iii$) uniquely characterizing the limit (\cite{PeW09c} and \S \ref{secProofs}).
 The first representation step in \S \ref{secRepGen} starts out in the usual way, involving rate-$1$ Poisson processes, as reviewed in \cite{PTW07}.
 However, the SSC part in \S \ref{secSSCserv} requires a delicate analysis of the unscaled sequence.
 The second tightness step in \S \ref{secTight} is routine, but the final characterization step is challenging.
 These last two steps are part of the standard compactness approach to proving stochastic-process limits; see \cite{B99}, \cite{EK86}, \cite{PTW07} and \S 11.6 in \cite{W02}.
 As reviewed in \cite{EK86} and \cite{PTW07}, uniquely characterizing the limit is usually the most challenging part of the proof, but it is especially so here.
 Characterizing the limit is difficult because the FQR-T control is driven by a queue-difference process which is not being scaled and hence does not converge to a deterministic quantity with spatial scaling.
 However, the driving process operates in a different time scale than the fluid-scaled processes, asymptotically achieving a (time-dependent) steady state at each instant of time, yielding the AP.